Drag Race España season 2

 The second season of Drag Race España premiered on March 27, 2022.
 The season aired on ATRESplayer Premium in Spain and WOW Presents Plus internationally.

 The twelve contestants were announced on February 20, 2022.
-Jota Carajota is the youngest participant in this franchise and wider Drag Race franchise ever to be cast.

-The winner of the season was Sharonne, with Estrella Xtravaganza and Venedita Von Däsh as runner-ups.
+The winner of the season was Sharonne, with Estrella Xtravaganza and Venedita Von Däsh as runners-up.
+As happened during the previous season, on 12 June 2022, an extra episode aired, where the four finalists watch the grand finale for the first time and react to finding out the winner.
+The special episode was hosted by television presenter Jonathan Ruiz.

 Contestants

 Ages, names, and cities stated are at time of filming.